About the Canberra Branch

 School of Spiritual Science

-The First Class of the School of Spiritual Science has three Class Holders in the Canberra Region with lessons generally held monthly.
+The School of Spiritual Science has three Class Holders in the Canberra Region with Class lessons generally held monthly.
 After the lesson there are opportunities for contributions, dialogue and sharing of research.
 Class intensives involving presentations and artistic activity are also usually held twice a year.
-Blue card required.

 Ainslie Arts Centre, Braddon: 11am on the 3rd Sunday of the month